-The Department of Natural Resources Land Acquisition and Planning Unit is seeking to fund public outdoor recreation acquisition and development project proposals throughout the State of Maryland.
-Municipalities and counties are encouraged to apply and submit Preliminary Application forms by February 15, 2018.
-The maximum Land and Water Conservation Fund assistance grant request is $750,000 ($1,500,000 minimum total project cost).
+The Department of Natural Resources Land Acquisition and Planning Unit will soon be accepting proposals for federal FY2020 Land and Water Conservation Fund assistance grants.
+Please check back after July 22, 2019 for an update on the federal FY2020 grant round.
 Municipalities and counties are eligible for up to a 50 percent matching fund assistance from the Land and Water Conservation Fund.
-Please read the FY18 Land and Water Conservation Fund Grant Information Packet (listed below) for examples of project eligibility, grant acceptance commitments and restrictions, application process, scoring details, and more.
+Please read the FY19 Land and Water Conservation Fund Grant Information Packet to prepare for the FY2020 funding round.
+This information packet includes examples of project eligibility, grant acceptance commitments and restrictions, and scoring details.

 Authorized by the United States Congress and signed into law by President Lyndon Johnson, the Land and Water Conservation Fund Act of 1965 established a federally funded program to provide 50/50 matching grants to state and local governments for the purpose of acquiring and/or developing public outdoor recreational areas and facilities.
 The program is administered nationally by the United States Department of the Interior, National Park Service with the supporting revenues generated from offshore oil and gas leases.
 The Land and Water Conservation Fund is intended to create and maintain a nationwide legacy of quality public outdoor recreational resources as well as to stimulate non-federal investments in the purchase, development, maintenance and protection of these highly valued outdoor recreational areas.
 Per section 6(f)(3) of the Land and Water Conservation Fund Act, “No property acquired or developed with assistance under this section shall, without the approval of the Secretary of the Department of the Interior, be converted to other than public outdoor recreation uses.”